-As shown below in Table 14, there are an estimated 43 unsheltered persons in the City of Banning, approximately two percent of the unsheltered population of Riverside County (unsheltered persons are persons who are unhoused and not residing at a shelter).
-This percent was higher than neighboring cities of Beaumont, Calimesa, and San Jacinto.
+As shown below in Table 14, there are 40 unsheltered persons in the City of Banning, less than two percent of the unsheltered population of Riverside County (unsheltered persons are persons who are unhoused and not residing at a shelter).
+This percent was higher than neighboring cities of Beaumont and Calimesa, but less than San Jacinto and Moreno Valley.